syncfusion-content/javascript-docs/js/Menu/Separators.md

 # Separators for Context Menu

-We can add the separators for ContextMenu by including **e-separator** class in **LI** elements.
+We can add the separators for particular ContextMenu items by including **e-separator** class in the required **LI** elements.
 Add the following code to display ContextMenu with separator lines.

 {% highlight html %}